amy-tabb/OpenCV2OpenGL/README.md

 Otherwise, each example will take different arguments and this repository will change over time.
 Refer to the website for samples or run --help to find out arguments for each example.

+## Model source

+The horse model is from the [Georgia Tech Large Model Archive](https://www.cc.gatech.edu/projects/large_models/).
+The number of triangles was reduced, and color was introduced by me, by playing around in Meshlab.

+## 3D model viewer

+There are many 3D model viewers out there, I use [Meshlab](http://www.meshlab.net/), which is free.